 A very large part of the information contained in this blog is translated from the French.

-Jose Banuado is the author of the book written in French about the tramways of Nice and the Cote d’Azur.
-I have translated the part of that book which refers to the Great War with the help of internet-based translation software.
-His text is supplemented with additional information where available.
+Jose Banaudo is the author of the book written in French about the tramways of Nice and the Cote d’Azur.
+I have translated the part of that book which refers to the Great War with the help of internet-based translation software and report on it here, supplemented with additional information where available.

 World War 1

-Traffic decreased, especially that of tourists.
-The condition of the tracks was deteriorating, especially on the Monte Carlo line.
-Studies were undertaken to modify the lines of certain curves in order to admit bogie engines on the line, with the restoration of a few sections of track.
+Traffic decreased during the War, especially that of tourists.
+The condition of the tracks deteriorated, especially on the Monte Carlo line.
+Plans were made to modify some curves in order to admit bogie engines on the line, with the restoration of a few sections of track.
 This work was completed on 3rd September 1918.

 Trams Serving the War Economy